loudoguno/Karabiner/common-commands.md

 # Ways to approach

-## (1) do what i have a in the past and find unique simkey modes (e.g. n+w for New Window )
+## previous strategy of finding unique simkey modes (e.g. n+w for New Window) and applying that to a common km name...
+- works fine enough but does't
-- have macros in each apps km group that share the same name
+- have macros in each apps km group that share the same name so enabled/disabled by KM
-    - not ideal because no
+- issues with Km's ability recognize overlay app as having focues (can't tell if ray notes is active..)

+globe 🌐 with the letter a
 # ❗  Consideratiis
 ## LR⌘ doesn't help with d+f d+s ect...
 ## iPad considerations